nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 17-Sept-2023

+Many of the items learned yesterday were implemented today in the File Sync Tool.
+The tool is getting close to ready, but a few tasks still need to be completed:

+- FileListView needs to be styled to match MainWindowView.
+- Final system testing in a multi-node environment.
+- Planning and scripting a presentation to demonstrate MVP.
+- Update customized buttons so they change when clicked, highlight when hovered, etc.
+- Update text fields so they are highlighted when selected.
+- Allow closing the FileListView when it is no longer needed.

+Some other takeaways using Caliburn.Micro and customizing buttons:

+- WPF Button customizations also override basic functionality that must be re-enabled, such as clicking a button needs a visual queue, and the difference between an Enabled and Non-enabled button should be visually clear.
+- Using prefix `Can` as a Getter in a ViewModel will break the Button Click handling functionality of Caliburn.Micro.
+This makes sense since the `Can` prefix is meant to control the enabled state of controls, not manage the action taken when the control event occurs.

 ## Saturday 16-Sept-2023

 And I though CSS was challenging.
 Customizing screen elements and applying style to WPF Apps using XAML is a bit of a bear.
 Somem key takeaways: